-- 5.B.7 For Emission Point AA-001, the permittee shall keep the following records on a monthly basis and retain them in accordance with Condition 5.A.3: - (a) All documentation supporting initial notification; - (b) A copy of the approved implementation plan; - (c) The volume of each low-usage exempt coating applied; - (d) Identification of the coatings used, their appropriate coating categories, and the applicable VOHAP limit; - (e) Certification of the as-supplied VOC content of each batch coating; - (f) A determination of whether containers meet the standards as described in 40 CFR 63.783(b)(2) (Condition 3.D.1(c)); and - (g) The results of any Method 24 or approved VOHAP measurement test conducted on individual containers or coating, as-applied.
+- 5.B.8 For Emission Point AA-012, the permittee shall keep the following records on a monthly basis and retain them in accordance with Condition 5.A.3. - (a) All documentation supporting initial notification; - (b) A copy of the approved implementation plan; - (c) The volume of each low usage exempt coating applied; - (d) Identification of the coatings used, their appropriate coating categories, and the applicable VOHAP limit; - (e) Certification of the as-supplied VOC content of each batch coating; - (f) A determination of whether the containers meet the standards as described Condition 3.D.1(c); and - (g) The result of any Method 24 or approved VOHAP measurement test conducted on individual containers or coating, as-applied.

-In addition to the records in (a) through (g) above, the permittee shall also include additional records required in 40 CFR 63.788(b)(3)(i) through (iv), as determined by the compliance procedure(s) described in Condition 5.B.2(a)-(d) and summarized in Table 3 to Subpart II (included in Appendix B).
+In addition to the records in (a) through (g) above, the permittee shall also include additional records required in 40 CFR 63.788(b)(3)(i) through (iv), as determined by the compliance procedure(s) described in Condition 5.B.3(a)-(d) and summarized in Table 3 to Subpart II.